alshedivat/al-folio/_projects/1_project.markdown

 ---

 **Task 2: Location obfuscation over the road networks**.
-As a countermeasure of task 1, we aim to design time-efficient obfuscation techniques to protect vehicles' location privacy against the traffic-aware inference attacks.
-Considering that individual vehicles’ mobility is restricted by various road environments, including local road network topology, speed limits, and traffic conditions, our objective is to
+Considering that individual vehicles’ mobility is restricted by various road environments, including traffic flows and local road network topology, our objective is to design time-efficient obfuscation techniques to protect vehicles' location privacy against the traffic-aware inference attacks.

 <div class="row justify-content-md-center">